2. Heads of Mission

 On arrival at the State Entrance to Government House, the Head of Mission-designate is met by the Chief of Protocol and an Aide to the Governor-General.
 The spouse of the Head of Mission-designate is met by an Aide to the Governor-General's spouse.
 The Head of Mission-designate and suite stand at the State Entrance to receive a General Salute, with musical honours, from a Guard of Honour.

 After the general salute, the Head of Mission-designate and suite are conducted to the drawing room.
 The Chief of Protocol presents the Head of Mission-designate to the Governor-General.
 With a few suitable words, the Head of Mission-designate then hands the letters of credence and recall as appropriate, to the Governor-General.
-The Governor-General shakes hands with the Head of Mission, says some brief words of congratulation and then presents him/her to her spouse and then to the Foreign Minister's representative (usually a Deputy Secretary of the Department of Foreign Affairs and Trade) and to the Official Secretary to the Governor-General.
+The Governor-General shakes hands with the Head of Mission, says some brief words of congratulation and then presents him/her to his spouse and then to the Foreign Minister's representative (usually a Deputy Secretary of the Department of Foreign Affairs and Trade) and to the Official Secretary to the Governor-General.

-The Head of Mission in turn presents his /her spouse to the Governor-General and her spouse; the Governor-General presents the spouse to the Foreign Minister's representative and the Official Secretary; and the Head of Mission presents the members of the suite to the Governor-General and her spouse, the Minister's representative and the Official Secretary.
+The Head of Mission in turn presents his /her spouse to the Governor-General and his spouse; the Governor-General presents the spouse to the Foreign Minister's representative and the Official Secretary; and the Head of Mission presents the members of the suite to the Governor-General and her spouse, the Minister's representative and the Official Secretary.

 The Head of Mission is conducted onto the lawn to a Saluting Point in front of the Guard of Honour, where a Royal Salute is given and the national anthem of the Head of Mission's country is played.
 The Head of Mission is invited to inspect the Guard of Honour and the Band.
 On completion of the inspection of the Guard of Honour, the Commander of the Guard will take leave of the Head of Mission - by coming to attention, saluting and raising his/her ceremonial sword.
 Having inspected the Guard of Honour and the Band, the Head of Mission acknowledges (with a simple nod of the head) the Band Master and the Guard Commander respectively.
 The national anthem is played again as the official vehicles leave Government House.